anza-xyz/octane/SETUP.md

 These `__PLACEHOLDER__` values must also change.

-- `TRANSFER_MINT` is the base58 encoded public key of an SPL token mint.
+- `mint` is the base58 encoded public key of an SPL token mint.
-- `TRANSFER_ACCOUNT` is the base58 encoded public key of an SPL token account corresponding to this mint.
+- `account` is the base58 encoded public key of an SPL token account corresponding to this mint.

 From the command line, run these commands:
 ```shell